tansengming/stripe-subscribe/README.md

-# Stripe::Subscribe: Stripe subscriptions made easy.
+# Stripe::Subscribe: Stripe subscriptions made easy

-This is a Rails Engine that makes it easier to get started with Stripe Subscriptions.
-You can fetch a user's subscription information and send them to a subscription page this way.
+This is a Rails Engine that makes it easy to work with Stripe Subscriptions.
+Fetching a customer's subscription status and getting them to pay for a plan is as simple as,

 ```ruby
 # app/controllers/paid_features_controller.rb